 Can you briefly describe your approach?

-We created “vegan” footwear made from 70% recycled materials, that can be recycled 100%, and that customers can return to the shop in exchange for a voucher which can be used for a new pair.
-The pair that has been returned is shredded and melted down as is (i.e. without prior disassembly) then entirely transformed into soles and rubber parts that make up the shoe upper.
+We created “vegan” footwear made from 70% recycled materials, that customers can return to the shop in exchange for a voucher which can be used for a new pair.
+The pair that has been returned is recycled: shredded and melted down as is (i.e. without prior disassembly) then entirely transformed into soles and rubber parts that make up the shoe upper.

 What working method did you use?
 What were its different stages?